jevoncode/book-buddy/README.md

 ```bash
 git clone https://github.com/jevoncode/book-buddy.git
 ```
+Or you can download it from [here](https://github.com/jevoncode/book-buddy/archive/master.zip).

-2. In Chrome, navigate to the extensions management page by typing `chrome://extensions/` in the address bar.
+2. In Chrome, navigate to the extensions management page by typing `chrome://extensions/` in the address bar (you need to switch to Developer Model).

 3. Click on `Load unpacked` and select the directory you just cloned.